Looking Up: Find the Dolphin in the evening sky

 Directly above (north of) the Dolphin is Cygnus the Swan (including the Northern Cross) and Lyra the Lyre with its brilliant star Vega.

 The Eagle seems to be facing the Dolphin, about 12 degrees to the left (east).
-Tip: A clenched fist extended toward the stars spans approximately 10 degrees.
+Tip: A clenched fist extended towards the stars spans approximately 10 degrees.

 Delphinus the Dolphin consists of five faint stars.
 Four of them make a parallelogram, a sort of squat diamond shape, which is visualized as the Dolphin’s “body.”
 A fifth star to the lower right (southwest) marks the end of its “tail.”